-To meet the needs of seasonal water demands and a growing population we will be constructing a series of new bores to service the Albany and Lower Great Southern Towns water supply scheme.
+To meet the needs of seasonal water demands and a growing population we will be constructing a series of new bores to service the water supply scheme of Albany and the Lower Great Southern Towns.

-We have been completing exploratory test hole drilling in the area to determine suitable bore sites.
+We have been conducting exploratory test hole drilling in the area to determine suitable bore sites.
 Construction and equipping of the new bores will be complete in early 2018.

 Construction of new bores will improve the spread of abstraction and contribute to a more sustainable withdrawal of groundwater for the region.